[Updated January 5, 2023]

 7. Enjoy a Tasting Flight at Bold Rock Mills River Cidery

-Bold Rock Hard Cider is the #2 Cider distributor in the USA, and visiting their Cidery is second only to the Sierra Nevada Brewery among the most popular things to do in Mills River.
+Bold Rock Hard Cider is the #2 Cider distributor in the USA, and visiting their Cidery is second only to the Sierra Nevada Brewery among the most popular things to do in Mills River NC.

-It’s easy to see why: The expansive, family-friendly attraction offers just about every flavor of hard cider imaginable, an array of food options, socially distanced indoor and outdoor seating, and special events such as weekly Trivia Nights and monthly Classic Video Game Nights.
+It’s easy to see why: The expansive, family-friendly attraction offers just about every flavor of hard cider imaginable, a solid restaurant, indoor and outdoor seating, and special events such as weekly Trivia Nights.

 They also offer two different tasting flights to choose from, the Flagship Flight and the Premium Flight.
 Each offers a well-balanced sampling of four different ciders from Bold Rock’s line.